msporek/MSOutlookEmailAutomation/README.md

 # MSOutlookEmailAutomation
-Automating interaction with MS Outlook desktop.
+Automation of email sending with Microsoft Outlook (including Outlook 2022 and Microsoft 365).